LeeIsaac1201/freeCodeCamp/README.md

 # freeCodeCamp Certification Projects Overview

 This repository contains the required projects to earn certifications from freeCodeCamp.
-Each project is organized under its respective certification category.
+Each project is organised under its respective certification category.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Responsive Web Design Projects
+## Responsive Web Design Certification Projects

 1. Survey Form
 2. Tribute Page